NHAS/wag/README.md

 All commands need to be able to load the config file.
 And thus support `-config`

 `start`: starts the wag server

+`cleanup`: Will remove all firewall forwards, and shutdown the wireguard device

 `registration`:  Deals with creating, deleting and listing the registration tokens
 ```